 Put on your rubber gloves, and let's go!

 Avoid plumbing disasters with these easy maintenance tips:

 - Regularly clean your toilet.
-A clean toilet means you won't have any buildup around the jets so your toilet can flush at full power.
-When cleaning, make sure you use an actual toilet brush to get a deep clean and don't just rely on toilet cleaning tablets (which are actually really bad for your toilet).
+A clean toilet means you won't have any buildup around the jets, allowing your toilet can flush at full power.
+When cleaning, make sure you use an actual toilet brush to get a deep clean, and don't just rely on toilet cleaning tablets (which are actually really bad for your toilet).
 Also, remember your toilet is not a trash can; the only things you should be flushing are your "business" and toilet paper.

 - Invest in a good plunger and learn how to use it.
-Let's say you're a few weeks behind on your toilet cleaning or flushed something you shouldn't have and you're experiencing a flush-gone-wrong...
-In that moment it's good to know that not all plungers are created equal.
+Let's say you're a few weeks behind on your toilet cleaning, or you flushed something you shouldn't have, and you're experiencing a flush-gone-wrong...
+Before you find yourself in the moment when water is rising in your clogged toilet, it's good to know that not all plungers are created equal.
 Funnel-cup plungers are the best; they’re the ones with the extra bit that extends from the bottom of the rubber cup.
 To get the best plunge, run your plunger under hot water before using it so it won't be so stiff and can better seal over the exit hole.
 Once you have a good seal, give a few good plunges and see if the water clears.
 If it clears, you're good; if it doesn't, just keep plunging.

 - Never use chemical drain cleaner.
 That is, unless you want to damage your pipes.
 Chemical drain cleaners don’t really remove clogs as much as they just push them farther back and prolong the inevitable, introduce caustic chemicals to your pipes, and harm your plumber once they're called in.
 If you're having a drain problem you don't need anything more than a plunger, a drain snake, or a professional plumber.